Reaper Miniatures: History

 Reaper Miniatures started in Fort Worth, Texas on July 4, 1992.
 Initially, two lines of miniatures were produced: Distinguished Flying Collectibles (a line of World War II aircraft) and Renaissance Dreams (a line of fantasy jewelry).

 Reaper moved to Lewisville, Texas, in April 1993, and at this location they reactivated several old miniature lines that the company owned and combined them into the Dungeon Dweller 25 mm fantasy line.

 Reaper saw further growth and need for expansion in August 1994, and moved into a 2500 sqft warehouse in Lewisville.
-Late in 1995, they launched the Scrye Counter series of collectible card game accessories and over 500,000 have been sold worldwide.
+Late in 1994, they launched the Scrye Counter series of collectible card game accessories and over 500,000 have been sold worldwide.
 The Dark Heaven 25 mm fantasy line was launched in 1996, and is the top-selling fantasy role-playing game (RPG) miniature line in the world.
 Reaper has also expanded into the European market through a partnership with a miniatures company in England.

-In July 1998, Reaper launched the Warlord 25 mm fantasy line, CAV N-scale sci-fi line (Combat Assault Vehicle), Reaper Box Sets, Reaper Pro Paints, and Reaper Masters Series Paints.
+In July 1998, Reaper launched the CAV N-scale sci-fi line (Combat Assault Vehicle), Reaper Box Sets, Reaper Pro Paints, and Reaper Masters Series Paints.
 January 2004 saw Reaper move once again, to a new production facility in Denton, Texas.

 The company has had five Bones Kickstarter campaigns.
 These have been used to launch and expand their lines of plastic miniatures in a new material.
 The first ended on August 26, 2012, with participants pledging over US$3 million, making it the third highest overall Kickstarter at the time.
 The second campaign also reached above $3 million and as of the end of 2013 both were among the ten highest Kickstarters ever.
 The third campaign was the shortest, running from July 7 to July 25, 2015.
 It raised $2.7 million dollars.
 The fifth began October 1, 2019 and will end October 31st.

 Reaper also manufactures two acrylic water-based paint lines designed for painting the miniatures which they manufacture.